 FEI Tecnai BioTwin TEM

 Don Werder assists and guides users in the operation of the instruments, with a goal of training them towards independent operation and skills they can transfer to their home institutions.

 Dr. David Muller

 Leading the PARADIM Electron Microscopy Facility, Dr. David Muller continues to develop groundbreaking capabilities to support users.
-Dr. Muller's research is focused on understanding the behavior of materials and devices at the atomic scale, with an emphasis on sustainable energy applications.
+With electron ptychography and the new EMPAD detector his group has achieved imaging at record-breaking resolution.